Vishnu-Adi/HPE/NikitaQueryClassifier/README.md

 python DemoFile.ipynb
 ```

-Inside `hpe_query_demo.py`, you can modify the input query like so:
+Inside `DemoFile.ipynb`, you can modify the input query like so:

 ```python
 query = "how could HPE’s focus on sustainability have influenced its 2025 profitability?"